-The GPT Group has a legal responsibility to prevent harassment, discrimination, bullying and victimisation.
-Accordingly, everyone who works at the GPT Group is responsible for ensuring that they:
+GPT has a legal responsibility to prevent harassment, discrimination, bullying and victimisation.
+Accordingly, everyone who works at GPT is responsible for ensuring that they:

 - are familiar with this policy;

-- · comply with this policy;
+- comply with this policy;

 - attend regular GPT Group training; and

-- take all reasonable steps to ensure that the workplace is free from unacceptable behaviour.
+take all reasonable steps to ensure that the workplace is free from unacceptable behaviour.